Retail & Consumer Horizon Scanner

 Introduction

-With our latest edition of our Retail and Consumer Horizon Scanner, you’ll get a clear, simple view of what’s coming up in the industry.
-It’s designed to help you spot trends early, understand potential legal risks, and make confident decisions that move your business forward in 2026 and beyond.
+In the latest edition of our Retail and Consumer Horizon Scanner, you’ll find a clear, concise view of the trends shaping the sector, along with the key legal developments to watch.
+It’s designed to help you spot opportunities early, understand emerging legal risks, and make confident, forward thinking decisions for 2026 and beyond.

 Our Retail and Consumer Horizon Scanner is split into two parts: